 Maps are perfect for visualising a lot of information, to get a quick overview and to focus.
 The idea of a map as a "mirror image of the reality" makes maps appear to be ideal tools for understanding complexity.

+View where the vessels have been trading in the past.
 A vessel voyage history log is attached to all the vessels so you quickly can find where a specific vessels have been trading in the past.

 Click on any of the vessels and select the Vessel Voyage history, and you will find their track in the map.

 Select marine weather layers such as wind, precipitation, currents and waves.
 Your will find the Beaufort scale for wind and Sea state scale for waves.
 The weather forecast is for the next 14 days and is updated every 24 hours (web only).